harryjubb/quacker/README.md

 Listen for global shortcuts and run Javascript in response.

+**This software is currently pre-production and is not currently recommended for use.**

 ## Why?

 Having bought the fantastic [Duckypad](https://github.com/dekuNukem/duckyPad) macro keypad, I wanted a solution where I could send key commands to take equivalent and complex actions on Windows and Mac.